manetu/policyengine/docs/docs/concepts/index.md

 - **[PORC](/concepts/porc)**: The standardized input format for policy evaluation

 **PORC (Principal, Operation, Resource, Context)** is the universal language for expressing authorization requests.
-Every policy evaluation receives a PORC expression as input, regardless of where the request originated.
+Every policy evaluation receives a PORC expression as input, regardless of the origin of the request.
 This standardized format decouples policy logic from application-specific request formats.

 ## The Four Phases